How to Make Vitumbua, the Delicious Tanzanian Street Snack

 1. Start by activating the fresh yeast.
 This step of the process takes around 25 minutes.
 Crumble 21 grams of fresh yeast in a bowl then add 60 ml (1/4 cup) of lukewarm water.
 The temperature of the water should be between 32 and 38oC (90 and 100oF); water that is too hot or too cold will not work.
 Gently stir the yeast water with a spoon until the yeast is fully dissolved.
 Add 1 teaspoon brown sugar and continue to stir until the sugar is mostly dissolved.
 Let the yeast sit for 20 minutes to activate.

 3. Once the yeast is active it will look foamy, bubbly or expand as if it has grown.
 (It has!)
-Combine rice flour, yeast, sugar, nutmeg, cardamom, coconut milk and water in a blender or food processor and blend gently until smooth.
+Combine rice flour, yeast, sugar, nutmeg, cardamom and coconut milk in a blender or food processor and blend gently until smooth.

 4. Transfer the blended mixture into a bowl and cover with a cloth.
 Let sit for 4 hours out of direct sunlight.
 Stir once around the 90-minute mark.
 The mixture should (at least) double in size.

 5. Just before the 4 hours are up, heat the pan on medium to medium-low heat.
 Add 1/4 teaspoon oil to each well.
 If using a cast-iron pan, brush the inside of each well with the oil.
-(This is not necessary with a Teflon pan.)
+(This is also recommended, but not necessary, for a Teflon pan.)

 6. Wait til the pan is hot, then pour the vitumbua mixture into each well.
 Do not completely fill the well, leave a little space from the top.
 Cook for 6-7 minutes (depending on the heat).
 Insert the barbecue skewer at an angle, not straight down, into the kitumbua and turn over.
 Cook the other side until golden brown (around 3-4 minutes).